 Chesapeake Lost and Found 22″ x 30″ Original Watercolor

 Kathleen constantly keeps her “artist” eyes open for future painting ideas.
 “Tom found the lost buoys that washed ashore over the years and hung them on the side of our fishing shed from an old oar,” she says of the scene that inspired her “Chesapeake Lost and Found” watercolor and subsequent limited edition print.
 “I decided to sketch and paint it when I saw that the sunlight hitting the buoys late one afternoon was making the most wonderful shadows.”

 Drawing and painting since childhood, Kathleen graduated from the University of Maryland with a degree in elementary education, choosing classes in art and design for her electives.
-She has painted solely in watercolor since 1991 studying over the years with several internationally known artists.
+She has painted in watercolor since 1991, adding oil in 2016, studying over the years with several internationally known artists.
 Her paintings have been featured in four publications, including the Chesapeake Bay magazine and she was the featured artist interviewed for a documentary on the Chesapeake Bay for PBS.
-Kathleen’s watercolors have been purchased for both private and corporate collections throughout the World.
+Kathleen’s paintings have been purchased for both private and corporate collections throughout the World.

-Kathleen is a member of the National Watercolor Society, American Watercolor Society, Virginia Watercolor Society (Signature Artist Member) and the Rappahannock Art League.
+Kathleen is a member of the National League of American Pen Women (Art), National Watercolor Society, American Watercolor Society and the Virginia Watercolor Society (Signature Artist Member).

-“My limited edition giclee prints are symbols of the Chesapeake Bay and its bounty, created as tributes to a special way of life known to watermen, weekenders, ‘come heres’ and those lucky enough to be born and raised on or near the Chesapeake.”
+“My paintings and limited edition giclee prints are symbols of the beautiful Chesapeake Bay region and its bounty, created as tributes to a special way of life known to watermen, weekenders, ‘come heres’ and those lucky enough to be born and raised on or near the Chesapeake.”

 For information about her giclee prints, original paintings, show schedule, classes and hosting a workshop, Kathleen may be reached at her studio in Virginia by clicking on the contact page in the menu above.